revilowaldow/BITC/Sessions/2026/03 22 - Session 62.md

 Feeling of cold
-Clear feeling of intertwining her life force with the weapon Her heart stops at one hour
+Clear feeling of intertwining her life force with the weapon Her heart stops at one hour then restarts

+Curse of lethargy
+	Can't move as fast as previously able